Gates Foundation Grand Challenge

 Why IHME + LiST methodology?

-IHME Global Burden of Disease is Gates Foundation-funded.
-LiST (Lives Saved Tool) from Johns Hopkins is the standard used by UNICEF and WHO.
+Both were originally developed with Bill & Melinda Gates Foundation funding — IHME Global Burden of Disease (founded 2007 with a $105M Gates grant) and LiST (Lives Saved Tool, built at Johns Hopkins with Gates support as part of the Lancet Child Survival Series).
+LiST is now the standard used by UNICEF, WHO, UNFPA and GiveWell.
 When a Gates reviewer reads "we apply LiST methodology with IHME country data," they recognize it — it is the same standard their program officers use internally.
 This makes estimates auditable, not proprietary.

 • The intervention has a published RCT or Cochrane coefficient